jbasko/pg-objects/README.md

 The greatest challenge so far has been to create and drop all the objects in the right order.
-Recently I realised that if the object dependencies are expressed in a graph then topological sort can be used to calculate the order the operations.
+Recently I realised that if the object dependencies are expressed in a graph then topological sort can be used to calculate the order of the operations.
 For create operations we process objects in topological order, and for drop operations we process them in reverse topological order.